STAFF

 Visual Caption Head

-This is Noah’s 4th year on staff with Pulse.
+This is Noah’s 2nd year on staff at Chino Hills and 5th year on staff with Pulse.
 He has been teaching in Southern California since 2018 and runs the Visual Programs at Chino Hills and Arcadia High Schools.
 He is currently a full time designer and consultant for many groups across California.
 Noah spent 4 years performing with the Santa Clara Vanguard and marched in the Visual ensemble for Pulse Percussion in 2019.
 He has also spent the last two summers teaching visual at The Phantom Regiment

 Zach Wilson